viaminds/cordova-plugin-stepcounter/README.md

     cordova run

+## Known Issues

+ - The service auto-start on device BOOT, even if START command has never been called
+ - The service won't really stop even if STOP command is called (will auto-restart)
+ - The master count (getStepCount) should return the nb steps since START command has been sent, Todat : if service is killed it might restart to 0.

 ## Changes in 0.0.4

 Added : Re-integrated support for getStepCount which return the step counted since app is started